nadrino/kotor-walkthrough/kotor2/walkthrough/05_NarShaddaa/01_NarShaddaa.md

 `TO FIX: texture of Hanhar`

-- Introduction of people who will try to kill you!
+- Introduction of people who will try to get you!
 - Arrival on Nar Shaddaa
   - Is this the Refugee Sector?
   - Any problems with the docking authorities?
   - Are we going to be okay on this landing pad?
-  - // The Ebon Hawk looks a little exposed. `DONT, prevent some banters`
+  - // The Ebon Hawk looks a little exposed. `DONT, prevent some banters < yes`
   - **Then let's move on.**
+    - I'm just looking for a place to lay low.
     - I wouldn't mind getting some new equipment.
     - I want to find out more about this bounty on Jedi. `Visas + Disciple want to help for the Bounty`
     - If Zez-Kai Ell is here, I want to find him.
-    - I'm just looking for a place to lay low.
     - Let's see where our path takes us.
   - It's a landing pad - ships land on it.
   - What other ship?
   - Junk?
 You're lucky my ship's gracing your trash heap.

-TEST
-- Take Atton & Bao?
-Bao will have some banters
+- Take Atton & HK?
+T3/Bao will have some banters later
+- 2 thugs are mugging a refugee
   - What's going on here?
   - Exchange business?
 That's why I'm here.
   - I've come here to meet with the Exchange.
 The two of us have business.